Conditional Sig-Wasserstein GANs for Time Series Generation: PRELIMINARY

-For concreteness, we state the decay rate of the signature for the path is of finite $1$-variation.
+For concreteness, we state the decay rate of the signature for paths of finite $1$-variation.
 However, there is a similar statement of the factorial decay for the case of paths of finite $p$-variation \cite{lyons2007differential}. \begin{lemma}[Factorial Decay of the Signature] Let $X \in \mathcal{C}_{1}(J, E)$.
 Then there exists a constant $C>0$, such that for all $m \geq 0$,

 \end{lemma}